 For most smokers, smoking is an addiction that can be hard to kick.
+Talk to your health professional, he can help.

 A telephone helpline, website, and numerous quit-smoking centres offer their services free of charge to the public.
 To access the helpline service and find the centre nearest you: